lonsnw/skate-30/README.md

 This project included [scope documentation](https://docs.google.com/document/d/1Dx7jnx_YDbxs0hUD6uqEQR_CtspXngCvo_zYZyR-IfI/edit?usp=sharing).

 This documentation was built following a [provided template](https://github.com/PrimeAcademy/readme-template/blob/main/README.md).
 It has been edited for style,  consistency, and to provide all relevant details.

+## Future development
+The following features are planned for development:

+* Find your friends feature, which allows authenticated users to search for friends and see their friends' schedules
+* Layered search, which combines search features into a single component with options for where to search
+  * Friend searches will remain available only to authenticated users
+* Direct users directly to the RSVP for an event they have created after they confirm the event information
+* Create "Log in to use" feature that directs users back to the page they came from after login
+* Implement notifications to the user's email and possibly mobile device ahead of the event start time

 ## Support
 If you have suggestions, issues, or want to discuss my work, please contact me.